 "An authentic and human exploration of inherently unstable modern tribalism."
 Sick of the Fringe

 An interactive theatre show by Jolie Booth, producer of the award-winning Backstage in Biscuit Land As squatter makes her way up to a long-forgotten flat above a shop.
 A flat full of someone else’s past.
 A women’s hip bone lies on the side, amongst diaries, letters and clutter.
 In a tale of addiction, sexuality, mortality, choices and enlightenment, she embarks on a journey to discover how one might avoid dying alone, and one’s hip bone in the process.
-This true story will take you and a group of other squatters to a mystery location, for an evening of immersive theatre, as part of the UKs first ever EXTRA LIVE tour.
-Performance followed by post-show drinks and conversation.
+This true story will take you on an evening of immersive theatre, as part of the UK's first ever EXTRA-LIVE tour.

 Lou Rogers - Producer

 Scarlett Lowin, Alice Holland and Anna Lehmann-Martin - Team Edinburgh

 Matthew Lewis-Fallows - Team Manchester

 Mish Maudsley - Marketing Design

 Critical Friends: Brian Lobel, Emma Kilbey, Jess Mabel Jones, Max Barton and John Hinton.